 - The Deuce – Season 1 Episode 2 “Our Raison d’Être” [Live]

-Season one starts and we make a little time jump to 1977.
+Season one starts with a little time jump to 1977.
 Vincent now owns a disco named Club 366 in addition to the Hi-Hat and French Parlor.

 I hope we see a lot more of her this season.

 This week: American Horror Story is back!
-This one is titled Apocalypse, and I can’t tell if there is any queer in it from the official trailer, but if there is I will definitely report back.
+This one is titled Apocalypse.
+I can’t tell if there is any queer in it from the official trailer, but if there is I will definitely report back.